Setting up a Sidra installation using the Sidra CLI tool¶

 sidra deploy update to update to the latest stable version.

-Alternatively, if the installation is going to be updated to the preview version of Sidra, the used command must be:
+Alternatively, if the installation is going to be updated to the preview version of Sidra, use the following command:

 sidra deploy update --enablePrerelease